youennf/audio-session/explainer.md

   attribute EventHandler onstatechange;
 };
 ```

-There should only be one audio session active on a page at one time.
-If there are multiple sessions on a page then when one requests audio focus it will make all the other sessions inactive.
-The default audio session exposed as `navigator.audioSession` counts as one audio session (the default audio session) even though it is represented as one AudioSession object per browsing context.

 ## Open Questions
 - Do we need anything else but the default AudioSession object exposed in navigator?